Degree type(s): Bachelor's; Minor

 The Accounting program at the University of Mary offers an accelerated curriculum designed to enable students to begin their MBA-accountancy program and prepare for the Certified Public Account (CPA) exam in less time than traditional programs at other universities.
 Graduates of the bachelor’s in accounting program will also learn how to incorporate servant leadership into their everyday lives as business professionals, through a curriculum infused with Christian, Catholic, Benedictine values.

 The Accounting program is offered as a Bachelor of Science degree at the University of Mary’s Gary Tharaldson School of Business, located on our main campus in Bismarck, North Dakota.
-You can also earn your accounting degree online or as a distance learning program at one of our diverse satellite campus locations.
+You can also complete your accounting degree via evening or online classes.

 Your accounting advisor will work with you to determine the best courses (graduate and/or undergraduate) needed to sit for the exam and achieve your individual career goals.